marskar/datacamp/projects-capstone.md

 pip uninstall ______
 # install the project from PyPI
 pip install ______
-print('Congratulations!
-You deployed your project to PyPI!')
+echo 'Congratulations!
+You deployed your project to PyPI!'
 ```